gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ### Error During Protection Handshake {#ekeyhandshake}

-If the protection specifies a handshake for example for authentication, it may happen that the procedure has errors.
-In such case an ABORT chunk will be sent with error in protection cause code (specified in
-{{eprotect}}) and extra cause "Error During Protection Handshake" identifier 0x01.
+The usage of the DTLS Chunk can specify a handshake, for example
+{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}, in which case that procedure may encounter an error.
+In such case an ABORT chunk will be sent with error in protection cause code (specified in {{eprotect}}) and extra cause "Error During Protection Handshake" identifier 0x01.
 DTLS may provide a more granular information detailing the reason that drove the protection to fail.
 Such granular information can be added to the Error List.

 ### Failure in Protection Solution Validation {#evalidate}